 What is the difference between transaction certificates and eTransactions?

 Transaction certificates and eTransactions are records issued by a certification body that verifies products sold or shipped from one organization to another conform to our standard and may be treated as claimed materials by the receiver.
-They contain information about the same seller, buyer, shipments, products, and certified material volume of the products.
+They contain information about the seller, buyer, shipments, products, and certified material volume of the products.